dward2/BME547/Lectures/github_teams.md

 # Working as a Team in GitHub

++ Introduce Teams

 * Identify one team member as the first to join the assignment.
 Upon visiting the GitHub Classroom site, this team member will need to create a new team using the given team name.
 This action will create a new team repository.
 * Other team members can now visit the GitHub Classroom site, and join the already existing team.